Kunhao-Liu/3D-OVS/README.md

 ```

 ## Datasets
 Please download the datasets from [this link](https://drive.google.com/drive/folders/1kdV14Gu5nZX6WOPbccG7t7obP_aXkOuC?usp=sharing) and put the datasets in `./data`.
 You can put the datasets elsewhere if you modify the corresponding paths in the configs.
-The datasets are orgnized as
+The datasets are organized as
 ```
 /data
 |  /scene0